Lecture 13: Monoids

 wrapping and unwrapping numbers (without any additional run-time overhead,

-due to the use of newtype
+due to the use of newtype in the type definitions):

 > getSum . mconcat . map Sum $ [1..6]